curator-ex/curator/README.md

     end
     ```

     Other scenarios can also be tested here with difference setups (ex. using Confirmable with a user that hasn't been confirmed)

 6. Curate.

     Your authentication library is looking a bit spartan...
 Time to add to you collection.

-  You probably want a session page, so try out [Database Authenticatable](https://github.com/curator-ex/curator_database_authenticatable).
-Without being able to sign up it won't be too helpful though...
-Maybe [Registerable](https://github.com/curator-ex/curator_registerable)?
+    Currently only an oauth workflow is supported, so start with [Ueberauth](#ueberauth)

 ## Module Documentation